teaching

 Casamassima Bandleading, Middle School.png

-This broad exposure sharpened my adaptive pedagogy and deepened my commitment to supporting students in under-resourced or transitional programs.
-I continue to expand my practice through ongoing professional development; my NFHS coaching and music education certificates can be found here.
+This wide exposure refined my adaptive pedagogy and deepened my commitment to responsive, student-centered music learning.
+I continue to pursue ongoing professional development; my NFHS music and coaching certificates can be found here.
+I focus on helping students play with expression, understand what they’re doing, and build confidence through feedback they can actually use.

 Casamassima Primary School Ukulele Class.jpg

-→ See the full curriculum, budget estimates, and teaching resources: Instrument Explorer: A Flexible, Hands-On Curriculum for Young Musicians
+🎒 See the full curriculum, budget templates, and resources: Instrument Explorer: A Flexible, Hands-On Curriculum for Young Musicians (2018)

 Teaching Resources

-Below are examples of teaching resources I’ve created for Pre-K through higher education.
-Included are instrumental lesson aides, ear training worksheets, diversity and inclusion tools and more.
+Below are examples of teaching resources I’ve created, including instrumental lesson aides, ear training worksheets, diversity and inclusion tools, and more.
 Feel free to use these resources in your own practices, or email me at saxamassima@gmail.com for more info.